IMT Ghaziabad PGDM Admissions 2026

 Hybrid learning is evolving with technological advancements, shaping the future of education.
 While universities must integrate online and hands-on learning, students should actively seek practical experiences to enhance their understanding, ensuring comprehensive skill development and career readiness.

-Hybrid learning combines online lectures, recorded sessions, and discussions with hands-on experience through internships and workshops, ensuring a balanced approach to theoretical and practical knowledge.
+Hybrid learning combines online and offline lectures with hands-on experience through internships and workshops, ensuring a balanced approach to theoretical and practical knowledge.

 Hybrid learning carries the same value as traditional classroom learning and is approved by employers.
 It provides flexibility and affordability, allowing learners to balance their studies and jobs.